-- 7. The demand for UK puppies and kittens is sometimes met by illegal, imported or unregulated supply.
-Whilst the EU Pet Travel Scheme has made pet travel easier and less expensive for owners, there is increasing acknowledgement that the changes to the Pet Travel Scheme in 2012 have resulted in negative unintended consequences with the increase of puppies being imported illegally for sale through abuse of the non-commercial routes.
-BVA is aware of concerns that large numbers of puppies being imported from Europe (particularly Central and Eastern Europe) do not comply with the legislation, either because they are being brought for commercial purposes under the non-commercial Pet Travel Scheme; or in order to fulfil public demand, they are being brought in below 15 weeks of age (the minimum age that complies with the Scheme and under which it is difficult to accurately age puppies and kittens)1.
-There are many negative welfare implications for puppies and kittens being illegally imported, and we are concerned in particular by the increasing trend to import rescue dogs, often those which are not fit to travel due to illness or injury.
-There are also serious surveillance and biosecurity concerns for the UK dog population as puppies are imported with known or unknown disease status, including diseases not normally seen in the UK such as Leishmaniasis2 or rabies3.
-The true prevalence of disease imported in rescue dogs is unknown but is anecdotally rapidly increasing. - 8.
-Aside from the adverse impact on puppies and kittens, poorly managed breeding practices can have an adverse impact on breeding animals if subjected to successive pregnancies with minimal periods of recovery in between.
+- 13. Aside from the adverse impact on puppies and kittens, poorly managed breeding practices can have an adverse impact on breeding animals if subjected to successive pregnancies with minimal periods of recovery in between.
 Their health and welfare are likely to be compromised if their sole purpose is to provide the maximum number of puppies or kittens throughout their reproductive lifespan.
-Additionally, breeding animals may be kept in conditions that do not meet their welfare needs. - 9.
-In recent years, there has been a rapid increase in the popularity and demand in the UK for specific breeds of dogs with certain phenotypic conformations, in particular brachycephalic dogs^{4,5}.
+Additionally, breeding animals may be kept in conditions that do not meet their welfare needs.
+There is also an emerging trend that pregnant bitches are being trafficked to circumvent the limit on the number of puppies allowed to be imported by one person, some of which have wounds from previous caesarean sections5. - 14.
+In recent years, there has been a rapid increase in the popularity and demand in the UK for specific breeds of dogs with certain phenotypic conformations, in particular brachycephalic dogs^{6,7}.
 We are concerned that the rise in the number of such breeds is leading to a population-based increase of ill health and compromised welfare in these breed types.
 For example, as a consequence of selective breeding for their appearance, brachycephalic breeds are predisposed to having anatomical defects of the upper airway (causing breathing difficulties), eye disease, and an inability to mate or give birth naturally (requiring Caesarean section).
-The current willingness to pay high prices for certain breeds of puppies or kittens, such as brachycephalic breeds of dogs, suggests that consumers are willing to pay an increased price for puppies and kittens but are perhaps less able to judge the quality of the products they are purchasing.
-Please refer to the BVA positions on extreme conformation and brachycephalic dogs for more information. - 10.
-We are also aware of anecdotal evidence of concerning patterns of vendor behaviour, including: - selling dogs with a contract that states the purchaser must breed from a female pup and that the litter will be returned to the vendor - vendors who deliver pups to purchasers' homes enabling purchasers to acquire a puppy from an unknown source without having to make any viewing arrangements. - Multiple family members having "fewer than three breeding bitches" within a household, a loophole to get around the licensing requirements. - Unregistered breeders, who without regulation may give little consideration to the health status of the parents, potentially leading to inherent health defects.
-They may not receive appropriate veterinary https://www.bva.co.uk/uploadedFiles/Content/News, campaigns and policies/Policies/Companion animals/BVA%20Position%20on%2
+The current willingness to pay high prices for certain breeds of puppies or kittens, such as brachycephalic breeds of dogs, suggests that consumers are willing to pay an increased price for puppies and kittens but are perhaps less able to judge the quality of the animals they are purchasing.
+Please refer to the BVA positions on extreme conformation and brachycephalic dogs for more information.
+Additional information is available from CFSG's 'Guidance on Dog Conformation' and the Brachycephalic Working Group website. - 15.
+We are also aware of anecdotal evidence of concerning patterns of vendor behaviour in Wales, including: - selling dogs with a contract that states if the purchaser breeds from a female pup following sexual maturity, the litter must be returned to the vendor. - vendors who deliver pups to purchasers' homes enabling purchasers to acquire a puppy from an unknown source without having to make any viewing arrangements to see the puppy with its mother. - Multiple members of the vendor's family each having "fewer than three breeding bitches" within a household, a loophole to get around the licensing requirements. - Unregistered breeders, who without regulation in place may give little consideration to the health status of the parents, potentially leading to inherent health defects.
+The puppies and kittens may not receive appropriate veterinary care, health checks, worming or flea treatment, microchipping, a correct diet or proper socialisation, and may be weaned and sold at too young an age. - 16.
+A ban on third party sales, if adequately resourced and properly enforced, could encourage more responsible purchasing behaviours and help to tackle the issues mentioned above.
+It would increase the